hdShang/arxiv-daily/docs/cs-RO/2025-10-06/papers/251200005v1-dreamer-vxs-a-latent-world-model-for-sample-efficient-agv-exploratio.md

 ---
 layout: default
-title: DREAMer-VXS: A Latent World Model for Sample-Efficient AGV Exploration in Stochastic, Unobserved Environments
+title: "DREAMer-VXS: A Latent World Model for Sample-Efficient AGV Exploration in Stochastic, Unobserved Environments"
 ---

 # DREAMer-VXS: A Latent World Model for Sample-Efficient AGV Exploration in Stochastic, Unobserved Environments